 Rev. Kimberly Murphy serves as the pastor of Quincy Point Congregational Church.
 She was the first woman graduate of the Maine Criminal Justice Academy’s first Law Enforcement Chaplain Program in October 2003.
 She was one of three women certified by the State of Maine and the Law Enforcement Academy to be a Law Enforcement Chaplain, and served as a lieutenant and chaplain with the Winthrop Police Department from 2003 to 2008.
 She was a member of the Kennebec Valley Emergency Management Services Critical Incident Response Team and has been involved in and led Critical Incident Debriefing sessions for various first responder agencies; she has also received CERT training in MA.

-Judie O'Donnell is a retired nurse with 35 years as an oncology certified RN, is President of the Wachusett Medical Reserve Corps, the Assistant Emergency Manager in Hubbardston, and a member of the First Congregational Church in Gardner.
+Judie O'Donnell is a retired nurse with 35 years as an oncology certified RN, is President of the Wachusett Medical Reserve Corps, the Assistant Emergency Manager in Hubbardston, and a member of the First Congregational Church in Gardner, MA.
 Judie holds a BS in Health Science and a Masters in Public Health.

 Rev. Jim Tilbe is Pastor of the First Congregational Church of Raynham UCC, and Chief Chaplain of the Mass Corps of Fire Chaplains.